Leadership Nomination

 Nomination Process

+You can submit nominations above.
 All nominees will be initially screened for membership and Christian experience requirements.
-If the nominee qualifies under both categories, they will receive a letter confirming their nomination and the process to follow.
-Included in that letter will be:
+If the nominee qualifies under both categories, they will receive an email confirming their nomination and the following process.
+Included in that email will be:

-a request for two reference letters to attest to the person’s spiritual maturity, leadership and service experience.
+• a request for two reference letters to attest to the person’s spiritual maturity, leadership, and service experience.

 Qualifications to consider

-Membership: Nominees should have been a Christian for at least three years and an active member of Redeemer East Harlem.
+• Membership: Nominees should have been a Christian for at least three years and an active member of Redeemer East Harlem.

-Calling: Calling is both inward and outward.
+• Calling: Calling is both inward and outward.
 A candidate should desire to serve and should be recognized by others as possessing the gifts and graces necessary for the role.

-Character: Though no leader can expect to be perfect, he or she must be exemplary, modeling in a consistent way the character of Christ.
+• Character: Though no leader can expect to be perfect, he or she must be exemplary, modeling in a consistent way the character of Christ.
 1 Timothy 3 8-13 offers a useful summary of the character qualifications.

-Elder candidates should be men able to equip and care for people spiritually and should be knowledgeable in the Word of God with an ability to teach.
+• Elder candidates should be men able to equip and care for people spiritually and should be knowledgeable in the Word of God with an ability to teach.
 They should be comfortable praying with people in need, and should be good managers.

-Shepherdess candidates should be women with a gift and track record of caring for others, knowledgeable in the Word, and mature in faith.
+• Shepherdess candidates should be women with a gift and track record of caring for others, knowledgeable in the Word, and mature in faith.
 They should be comfortable praying with people in need and teaching them to live in accordance with the Word of God.
 Shepherdess will serve with and support the work of our session (body of elders).

-Deacon and deaconess candidates should demonstrate a practical and caring spirit.
+• Deacon and deaconess candidates should demonstrate a practical and caring spirit.
 They should be willing to serve under the authority of the elders and in such a way as to free the elders to focus on their particular responsibilities.
 They assist the session in a variety of ways, but in particular, they advocate and care for those in need.

 Training Schedule

 Training begins in January of each year with the theological and doctrinal class.
-Both Diaconate, elder, and shepherdess nominees attend this training class together.
+Diaconate, elder, and shepherdess nominees attend this training class together.
 It is taught by teaching elders.

 After the conclusion of theological training, all nominees attend a practical skills training class.
-These classes occur in March and April of each year.

 Deferments